Niki DeMartino Poses In Comfy White Jumper For Latest Instagram Upload: ‘Come In Bed With Me’

 In the first shot, she was captured lying down in bed.
 DeMartino was photographed from a high angle and looked up at the camera lens with a pouty expression.
 She raised her left hand to her head and rested the other beside her.
 DeMartino wore her shoulder-length wavy hair down in this pic.

-In the second and fourth slide, she was snapped more close-up with her locks tied up.
+In the second and fourth slide, she was snapped more close up with her locks tied up.
 In the second frame, DeMartino posed in front of a plain white backdrop and looked over to her left, displaying her side profile.
 In the fourth, she glanced over to the other side.

 In the third image, she posted another pic of herself in bed.
 DeMartino raised both arms above her head and sported a similar pouty expression to the first shot.